 There’s a lot to know for the ACT.
-At the very least you need to understand a little bit about English, Math, Reading, and Science to do well enough to get into your dream school or win a scholarship.
-That being said, success relies more on just content knowledge.
-There’s also a few ACT test secrets that can up your odds of test success.
+English, Math, Reading, and Science…but of course, succeeding on the ACT requires more than just content knowledge.
+There are also a few ACT test secrets that can up your odds of test success.

-Having been a former teenager myself, I understand that teens’ diet and sleep schedules aren’t necessarily ideal.
+Now, your diet and sleep schedule may not necessarily be ideal.
 It’s going to take a little practice, but starting a week before the test, give yourself a full night’s sleep every night.
 As far as food goes, avoid anything that has not agreed with you in the past.
-I wouldn’t go so far as to detox all the processed foods out of your system, but avoiding added sugar (juices, sodas, anything from a high school vending machine) will go a long way to promote a better state of mind for test day.
-Also, as I’ve said before, eat a high protein breakfast the morning of the test.
+Cutting down on added sugar (juices, sodas, anything from a high school vending machine) will go a long way to promote a better state of mind for test day.
+Also, eat a high protein breakfast the morning of the test.
+Why?
+It’ll keep your energy up throughout the exam, without leading to the mood swings that you’ll get with a sugar crash.

 Confidence is Key